medialab/xan/docs/cmd/view.md

                                 This flag does not work on windows!
     -A, --all                   Remove the row limit and display everything.
     -l, --limit <number>        Maximum of rows to read into memory.
 Use -A, --all or set to 0 to disable the limit.
-                                [default: 100]
+Defaults to 100 rows, or 5 rows when -T/--tee is set.
     -R, --rainbow               Alternating colors for columns, rather than color by value type.
     --cols <num>                Width of the graph in terminal columns, i.e. characters.
                                 Defaults to using all your terminal's width or 80 if